PatrickMall/project-3-frontend-for-readme/README.md

 This was the first time I had built a project using custom built api routes and creating a hashing system to encrypt users passwords in the database.

-I also decided to use the async/await method instead of the promise/catch method as I find this method easier to read and understand as I feel like closer to Javascript functions even if it is asynchronous.
+I also decided to use the async/await method instead of the promise/catch method as I find this method easier to read and understand as I feel like it is syntactically closer to Javascript functions even if it is asynchronous.

 ## Front end